Ueno–Tokyo Line: Services

-Trains from the Utsunomiya Line, Takasaki Line, and Jōban Line run non-stop between Ueno and Tokyo Station and continue on the Tōkaidō Line towards Shinagawa (all trains departing the Jōban Line terminate here), Yokohama, Ōfuna, Hiratsuka, Kōzu, Odawara, Atami, Numazu in the JR Central Tōkaidō Main Line and Itō in the Itō Line.
-Initially, up to 15 services per hour run during the morning peak, increased to 20 per hour in 2016.
-Joban Line limited express services (Hitachi limited-stop and Tokiwa semi-fast) were extended south of Ueno via the Ueno–Tokyo Line, with most services terminating at Shinagawa Station.
+Trains on the Utsunomiya Line and Takasaki Line from Maebashi and Utsunomiya, and Jōban Line from Narita and Takahagi converge at Nippori (only trains on the Jōban Line stop here).
+From there, trains run non-stop between Ueno and Tokyo Station and then continue on the Tōkaidō Line towards Shinagawa (all trains departing the Jōban Line terminate here), Yokohama, Ōfuna, Hiratsuka, Kōzu, Odawara and Atami, with some additional through services to Numazu on the JR Central Tōkaidō Main Line, and Itō in the Itō Line.
+Initially, up to 15 services per hour ran during the morning peak, increased to 20 per hour in 2016.

+Jōban Line limited express services (Hitachi limited-stop and Tokiwa semi-fast) were extended south of Ueno via the Ueno–Tokyo Line, with most services terminating at Shinagawa Station.

 History

 The Tōhoku Main Line ran to Tokyo station both prior to and following World War II.
 Although the connector between Ueno and Tokyo was only used for freight trains and forwarding at first, the Allied occupation forces ran passenger trains from Tokyo Station through the Tohoku Main Line following World War II, and this was followed by a number of through services from the 1950s until the 1970s.
 The connection between Ueno and Tokyo was closed to passenger service in April 1973, and to freight service in January 1983; the portion of the line around Akihabara and Kanda was dismantled to provide a right-of-way to extend the Tōhoku Shinkansen to Tokyo Station, with through services to Tokyo station commencing in 1991.

 A government panel recommendation in 2000 suggested restoring the connector between Ueno and Tokyo by 2015, and JR East officially announced the project on 27 March 2002.

 The project received support from various local governments, particularly in Saitama Prefecture, Ibaraki Prefecture, and other areas to the north of Tokyo.
 However, residents of the area immediately surrounding the project cited light blockage and earthquake risk, and applied to a Tokyo court for an injunction against construction in 2007.
 The lawsuit was dismissed in 2012.

 The project was originally scheduled to be completed in fiscal 2013, but completion was delayed by the effects of the 2011 Tōhoku earthquake and tsunami.

+Beginning with the March 2022 timetable change, direct Ueno-Tokyo line services via the Utsunomiya line were truncated from Kuroiso to Utsunomiya.

 Station list

 Future developments

 In January 2014, JR East president Tetsuro Tomita indicated that the company was considering the possibility of linking the Ueno–Tokyo Line in the future with a new direct access line to Haneda Airport also under consideration.
-Although there had been discussion of completing this extension prior to the 2020 Olympics, the line is currently set to start construction in 2022 for completion in 2029.
+The line started construction in 2023 and is set to be completed by 2031.